Return to main page

 Internet access is available at public libraries and other locations that are publicly accessible (e.g., the California State Library).
 Access to the Internet at libraries and public locations is generally provided on a first-come, first-served basis.
 Other use restrictions include the hours of operation, the length of time that a workstation may be used (depending on availability), the types of software programs available on a workstation, and the ability to print documents.

-Contact Information (School Year 2009-10)
+II.
+Contact Information (School Year 2010-11)

 School